 There was a time when growing a proper beard required only one thing – not shaving.
 Times have certainly evolved (or regressed depending how you view it) and beard maintenance now takes some actual effort and products (like beard oils, beard washes, beard lotions and more) to ensure said beard reflects one’s personality and facial-hair related goals.
 Here are some tips to creating and sustaining a great looking beard.

-Push Through The Crockett Phase: Obviously, the first step in growing any beard is to stop shaving.
+Obviously, the first step in growing any beard is to stop shaving.
 This can present an awkward few weeks (or months depending on your "sprouting level") where co-workers and friends aren't sure if you're lazy, hungover or vying for a spot on Miami Vice III.
-Keep doubters on their toes by avoiding extreme cases of "neck beard" (hair between lines b. and c. on illustration).
-Remove these hairs with a quality trimmer or fresh blade.
+Keep doubters on their toes by avoiding extreme cases of "neck beard" (hair between lines b. and c. on illustration below) and be certain to use a beard wash and conditioner even at this early stage for max comfort..
+Remove undesired hairs with a quality trimmer or fresh blade.

 MAINTAIN IT: GET IT SOFT

 The main reason men prematurely pull the plug on beard growth is averseness to itching.
 Facial hair needs to be cared for to ensure it doesn't get wiry, dry and offensive looking (unless that's the goal).
 There's a degree of this that'll always be there, but softening and pampering immature whiskers with a beard wash, beard oil and beard conditioner can help a beard mature easier throughout its lifespan.
 Work out the kinks and curls via regular facial exfoliation and a beard comb and/or beard brush.